Aliases for STAU1 Gene

 GeneCards Summary for STAU1 Gene

 STAU1 (Staufen Double-Stranded RNA Binding Protein 1) is a Protein Coding gene.
-GO annotations related to this gene include double-stranded RNA binding.
+Diseases associated with STAU1 include Influenza.
+Gene Ontology (GO) annotations related to this gene include double-stranded RNA binding.
 An important paralog of this gene is STAU2.

 Binds double-stranded RNA (regardless of the sequence) and tubulin.
 May play a role in specific positioning of mRNAs at given sites in the cell by cross-linking cytoskeletal and RNA components, and in stimulating their translation at the site.

 (Microbial infection) Plays a role in virus particles production of many viruses including of HIV-1, HERV-K, ebola virus and influenza virus.
 Acts by interacting with various viral proteins involved in particle budding process.